• Home

 • Bring a large pot of water to a boil.
 Season with salt and cook the pasta for 6-7 minutes or until very al dente.

 • Add the béchamel to the bowl with the cheeses.
 Drain and add in the pasta.
-Then add the heavy creamy.
+Then add the heavy cream.
 Mix everything into a big, cheesy pile, then transfer to the 9"x 13" baking dish.
 Dot in the remaining mozzarella and pour in the remaining half cup of milk.
 Swirl with a spoon to make sure everything is combined.

 • Bake the mac n' cheese in the oven for 15 minutes.